 Acceptance of Ahmadiyyat

-In 1911, Maulana Mubarak Ali Sahib became the headmaster of Chittagong Muslim High School.
-1913 was the year when he made the decision to travel to Qadian.
-Whenever he used to travel back home, Maulana Mubarak Ali Sahib used to face a lot of opposition and cruelty from non-Ahmadis but despite everything, he stood firm in his belief.
+In 1911, Maulana Mubarak Ali Sahib assumed the position of headmaster at Chittagong Muslim High School.
+It was in 1913 that he made the decision to journey to Qadian.
+Despite encountering substantial opposition and hostility from non-Ahmadis upon his return home, Maulana Mubarak Ali Sahib remained steadfast in his faith.

-In 1920, Maulana Mubarak Ali Sahibra received instructions to go to Nigeria for the propagation of Islam Ahmadiyyat.
-Therefore, he set sail towards London to stay before departing for Nigeria.
-This was the practice of the community to first send missionaries to the London mission it was the first established foreign mission, and it served as a training ground for the new missionaries.
+In 1920, Maulana Mubarak Ali Sahibra received directives to embark on a journey to Nigeria for the purpose of propagating Islam Ahmadiyyat.
+Consequently, he embarked on a voyage to London, where he intended to reside temporarily before proceeding to Nigeria.
+This practice was customary within the community, as missionaries were initially dispatched to the London mission, which served as the inaugural foreign mission and functioned as a training center for new missionaries.

-Al Fazl, 28 August 1923 reports on guidance given by Hazrat Musleh-e-Maud’sra in relation to an allegation by the local Muslims.
-(Translated by AlHakam 5th July 2019)
+The Al Fazl publication, dated 28 August 1923, reported on the guidance provided by Hazrat Musleh-e-Maud’sra in response to an allegation made by the local Muslim community.
+The translated version of this report was provided by AlHakam on 5th July 2019

 “Dear Master [Maulvi Mubarak Ali] Sahib!
 Assalamo alaikum.